opentechinstitute/UnitedStatesofBroadband/Docs.md

 ## Overview
 1. Use the geo functions in BigQuery to aggregate the data to geographic areas
 2. Export that to geojson (or csv)
-3. Use [tippecanoe](https://github.com/mapbox/tippecanoe) to generate MBTiles of the results, and
+3. Use ogr2ogr + [tippecanoe](https://github.com/mapbox/tippecanoe) to generate MBTiles of the results, and
-4. use openmaptiles to serve them up to the application.
+4. use Mapbox or openmaptiles to serve them up to the application.
 Locally can use `klokantech/tileserver-gl` to serve your mbtiles file.
 Openmaptiles docker container sets up an account and downloads tiles from their service.
 Stuart shared this command: `docker run --rm -it -v $(pwd):/data -p 8080:80 klokantech/tileserver-gl` or you can use Kitematic/Docker to run the docker container.

 ## Data Sets